kaviarjs/core/DOCUMENTATION.md

 ## Exceptions

 It's nice to never rely on string matching to see which exception was thrown, and it's nice to have typesafety as well.
 We recommend you always use this instead of the standard `Error`.
+The reason we changed the name to `Exception` instead of Error was to avoid confusion that these class would somehow extend the `Error` class.

 ```typescript
 import { Exception } from "@kaviar/core";